Nue12/FormidableTuto/Readme.md

 </form>
 ```

 Mostly we just think to take the "file input" and send as request's body.
-Like this
+Like this/

-<span style="color:red">wrong code</span>
+wrong code`#FF0000`

 ```
 const filesInput = document.getElementById("files");